nus-cs2103-AY2425S1/tp/docs/UserGuide.md

    * `list` : Lists all events and vendors.

    * `create v/ n/Hong Lim Trading Pte.
 Ltd. p/67412943 d/Specialises in lighting effects. t/stage-crew` : Creates a vendor named `Hong Lim Trading Pte.
-Ltd.` and saves it to EventTory.
+Ltd.` and saves in the application.

    * `assign v/1 e/2` : Assigns the 1st vendor in the vendor list to the 2nd event in the event list.